 Teach yourself the army alphabet.
 Its official name is the NATO phonetic alphabet.
 You’ve heard it: Alpha, Bravo, Charlie, Delta, Echo… The next time you have to spell something out over the phone, you’ll nail it.

 Learn how to give a proper foot massage.
 Surprise a loved one to practice the technique.

 Join a recreational sports team.
-Many cities have dodgeball or kickball groups that meet weekly to play games.
+Many cities have dodgeball or kickball groups that meet weekly.
 Afterward, the entire group goes out for a drink.
 It’s a great way to meet new people.